by Tammy Taylor~

 Garlic & Onion Beds

-Other than harvesting green beans & cucumbers, I’ve been harvesting garlic, onions & cilantro to make our own fresh pico de gallo in minutes. (be watching, recipe coming up on the blog) I went ahead & harvested several of my garlic and the heads are currently lying on a table on a shaded porch to cure.
+Other than harvesting green beans & cucumbers, I’ve been harvesting garlic, onions & cilantro to make our own fresh pico de gallo in minutes.
+I went ahead & harvested several of my garlic and the heads are currently lying on a table on a shaded porch to cure.
 Even more garlic will be harvested soon.

 And I’ll probably be harvesting my onions pretty soon as well.
 The volunteer vines in my onion beds are growing like crazy and I want to catch harvest time before the vines make it more difficult.
 After I harvest the onions I’ll cure them on the back porch too and then store them in my pantry.